Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/autorest.md

       from: SecretUpdateParameters
       to: UpdateSecretParameters

+  # rename paged operations from Get* to List*
+  - rename-operation:
+      from: GetDeletedSecrets
+      to: ListDeletedSecrets
+  - rename-operation:
+      from: GetSecrets
+      to: ListSecrets
+  - rename-operation:
+      from: GetSecretVersions
+      to: ListSecretVersions

   # delete the Attributes model defined in common.json (it's used only with allOf)
   - from: models.go
     where: $